WayahHendra/tree-js-generator/CONTRIBUTING.md

-# Code of Conduct – tree-js-generator
+# Code of Conduct – tree-md-generator

-This Code of Conduct outlines the expectations for all contributors, maintainers, and participants in the **tree-js-generator** proprietary project.
+This Code of Conduct outlines the expectations for all contributors, maintainers, and participants in the **tree-md-generator** proprietary project.
 Adhering to these guidelines ensures a professional, safe, and inclusive environment.

 ## Our Commitment

-tree-js-generator is committed to fostering a welcoming and respectful community.
+tree-md-generator is committed to fostering a welcoming and respectful community.
 We expect all participants to uphold these values:

 - **Professionalism:** Conduct yourself with integrity, honesty, and accountability.
 - **Respect:** Treat others with courtesy, regardless of role, experience, or background.